-- 32. At the sixty-second session of SC.3/WP.3, the workshop "Information and Computerization Technologies and Intelligent Transport Systems in the Inland Water Transport Sector" was held on 15 February 2023.
+31. At the sixty-second session of SC.3/WP.3, the workshop "Information and Computerization Technologies and Intelligent Transport Systems in the Inland Water Transport Sector" was held on 15 February 2023.
 The workshop focused on (a) best practices in applying information technology (IT) and ITS on inland waterways, (b) advantages of IT and ITS for the inland water transport sector, (c) key ICT and ITS strategies and technologies relevant to inland water transport and (d) further steps and other relevant issues.
-The key speakers highlighted developments in automated navigation and digitalization by member States, initiatives of the European Commission related to digitalization of the sector, aimed to meet the objectives of the European Green Deal and the Sustainable and Smart Mobility Strategy, potential of RIS for improving the efficiency of urban and interurban freight transport, achievements and perspectives of digitalization for ports and the ongoing work and recent developments of ECE in the field of ITS. - 33.
-The participants took part in the round table discussions on the various aspects of ICT and ITS.
+The key speakers highlighted developments in automated navigation and digitalization by member States, initiatives of the European Green Deal and the Sustainable and Smart Mobility Strategy, potential of RIS for improving the efficiency of urban and interurban freight transport, achievements and perspectives of digitalization for ports and the ongoing work and recent developments of ECE in the field of ITS.

+32. The participants took part in the round table discussions on the various aspects of ICT and ITS.
 SC.3 was of the opinion that, in addition to RIS and automated navigation, the key ICT and ITS strategies and technologies were relevant to inland water transport: (a) "smart" waterway signs and marking, (b) Automated Identification Service (AIS), (c) "smart" infrastructure, (d) VTS and (e) satellite positioning systems.
 Delegations discussed the domains that needed an introduction and a development of ITS, main advantages and barriers for the deployment of ITS and ICT on inland waterways.
 SC.3 stressed the importance of harmonizing policies and international cooperation among the key stakeholders for ensuring efficient, tangible and competitive results in inland navigation in Europe.